 I’m Tony Lai, an “ex-prodigy”: at the age of 18, I received my PhD in computer science from the University of Waterloo, as mentioned here.

-I was born on March 16, 1972 in Charlottetown, Prince Edward Island, Canada.
+I was born on March 16, 1972 in Charlottetown, Prince Edward Island, Canada to immigrants from Taiwan.
 My father had obtained his PhD in physics from the University of Chicago and taught at the University of Prince Edward Island.
 My mother had obtained her master’s degree in plant pathology from Utah State University, but opted to be a stay-at-home mother.
 My older brother Jim considers himself to be the slacker of the family for entering university at 16 and merely obtaining a master’s degree in computer science from the University of Waterloo.

 According to my parents, I was quite odd when I was small.
 Before I was 3, I hardly spoke, and I didn’t want to learn from other people.
 I paid little attention when my mother read storybooks.
 Instead, I wanted to learn by myself, and I spent lots of time tracing letters and numbers or drawing the same kind of picture over and over again.
 My parents wondered if I was autistic.
 Not long after I turned 3, though, I spoke in complete sentences and showed talent in math.
 When I was 4, I could add and subtract.
 When I was 5, I could multiply.
 I could also read, and I often used a dictionary and thesaurus.